 A young French school teacher named Marianne Danielle arrives in Transylvania to take up a position.
 On route however she is abandoned by her coach driver.
 She decides to accept the offer of Baroness Meinster to spend the night at her castle despite being warned by the locals not too.

 Whilst there she discovers that the Baroness keeps her son locked up in chains below.
-Taking pity on him, Marianne releases him, but unfortunately it turns out that he is a Vampire.
+Taking pity on him, Marianne releases the Baron, but unfortunately it turns out that he is a Vampire.

 He was turned many years ago and his mother simply did not have the heart to stake him, so she had him imprisoned to prevent him from hurting anyone.